THERE IS REST IN REPHIDIM

-What a practical way to learn not to trust in, lean or depend upon their physical strength, skills and abilities for their deliverance and victory in life!
+What a practical way to learn not to trust in, lean on or depend upon their physical strength, skills, and abilities for their deliverance and victory in life!

-While in Rephidim it may sometimes seems that God is far from you, but the truth is that God is ever with you, in you, and for you.
-He is working out all things for your good and in your favour.
+While in Rephidim, it may sometimes seem that God is far from you, but the truth is that God is ever in you, with you, and for you.
+He is working out all things for your good and in your favor.

-God has anticipated every of your need and has adequately provided for them in Christ even before you were born.
+God had anticipated every of your need and has adequately provided for them in Christ even before you were born.
 God is never taken by surprise or caught unprepared!

-While in Rephidim it appeared that the children of Israel had a lack but the truth is that there was no lack in Rephidim, for God had put the water in the rock even before they arrived in Rephidim or ever had a thirst for water.
+While in Rephidim, it appeared that the children of Israel had a lack, but the truth is that there was no lack in Rephidim, for God had put the water in the rock even before they arrived Rephidim or ever had a thirst for water.